MarioGit19/bpl3/PLAN.md

 ---

-## [1] Advanced Generics (Constraints, Inference)

-**Description:** Add generic constraints (e.g., `T: Comparable`) and local inference so generic functions can deduce type parameters from call-sites where possible.
-This feature enables developers to write more restrictive and reusable generic code by specifying what capabilities a type parameter must have.
-Generic type inference allows developers to omit explicit type arguments in many cases where they can be determined from context, reducing boilerplate.

-**Implementation Notes:**

-- Extend type parameter structures to include bounds/constraints
-- Implement constraint checking during type inference and resolution
-- Add unification and constraint propagation algorithm to TypeChecker
-- Build a trait/interface system that constraints can reference
-- Implement bidirectional type inference to deduce type arguments from usage
-- Create error messages that explain why a type doesn't satisfy a constraint

-**Acceptance Criteria:**

-- Constrained generics accept only types satisfying bounds and reject invalid types with clear errors
-- Generic functions without explicit type args can be called with types that infer correctly
-- Constraint violations are reported with helpful diagnostics
-- Examples demonstrate practical use cases (e.g., sorting with Comparable constraint)

----

 ## [1] Operator Overloading for User Types

 **Description:** Let user-defined types implement special methods (dunder-style like `__add__`, `__eq__`) that override built-in operator behavior for instances.
 This makes custom types (like Vector, Complex, BigInt) feel like first-class citizens by allowing them to be used with familiar operators.
 Operators become syntactic sugar for method calls, making code more intuitive and readable.